-The first step in evaluation is engaging your stakeholders

--those who are connected with or have an interest in the program.
-Involving stakeholders in every stage of your evaluation builds buy-in, gives a voice to those affected by the program, and ensures that the evaluation is useful to the greatest number of people.
+The first step in evaluation is engaging your stakeholders - those who are connected with or have an interest in the program.
+Involving stakeholders in every stage of your evaluation builds buy-in, gives a voice to those affected by the program, identifies equity concerns, and ensures that the evaluation is useful to the greatest number of people.